JacobEdelman/hack-camp/cohort_4/playbook/ACTIVITIES.md

 - I'm not the only person who sets the culture here.
 Each of you do as well.
 So I want to open this up for a discussion.
 Do you guys have any ideas for things we may try to do / things to avoid to create an awesome culture here?
-- Lets make hack camp an experience that is amazing for each and every one of you.
+- Lets make Hack Camp an experience that is amazing for each and every one of you.
 I want this to be an environment where everyone, including me, can be themselves, and where everyone, including people like me, can be welcome here as well.